Chart Color Schemes

 Infrastructure

-Romsey has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Romsey has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-AreaSearch has identified 19 infrastructure projects that could impact the area's performance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects that are likely to impact the area.
 Key projects include Kilmore-Wallan Bypass, Gisborne Business Park Development, C153 Willowbank Road Commercial Rezoning, and Macedon Ranges Sports Precinct.
-The following list details those considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.